Nat-Lab/sitd/readme.md

-sitctl
+sitd
 ---

-`sitctl` is a simple utility that helps you manage multiple SIT (Simple Internet Transition) tunnels.
+`sitd` is a simple deamon that helps you manage multiple SIT (Simple Internet Transition) tunnels.
 It uses `linbl` to talk to the `netlink` protocol directly.
-This tool aims to provide a simple self-hosted IPv6 tunnel broker solution.
+This utility aims to provide a simple self-hosted IPv6 tunnel broker solution.

-This utility is currently under development.
+`sitd` is currently under development.